-This article describes how to test your native mobile app in the Journey Simulator, which will allow you to use the advantages of the simulator, like set specific properties, force a certain segment or enable or disable specific dialogues or variants.
+This article describes how to test your native mobile app in the BlueConic Simulator, which will allow you to use the advantages of the simulator, such as setting specific properties, forcing a certain segment, or enabling/disabling specific dialogues or variants.

 Set up a Mobile Channel